hauleth/erlang-systemd/README.md

 ```

 Then call `systemd:notify(ready)` when your application is ready to work/accept
-connections or add `:systemd.ready()` as a child of your application's main supervisor.
+connections or add `systemd:ready()` as a child of your application's main supervisor.

 ### Non-systemd systems